Sales Performance Management Challenges & Technology: Considerations for the Telecommunications Industry

 The telecommunications (Telco) industry has long been one of the most competitive, dynamic, and complex industries.
-Rapid, ongoing changes in technology mean that the frequent introduction of new products and services are essential to growth and profitability.
+Rapid, ongoing changes in technology mean that the frequent introduction of new products and digital services are essential to growth and profitability.
 However, revenue growth is elusive as new services often cannibalize their predecessors.
 With the changes in technology come entirely new competitors from software and high tech, along with a rapidly evolving partner and channel ecosystem.
-Furthermore, buyer behavior is rapidly evolving due to adoption of digital, app-based, and multi-channel sales and services, requiring sophisticated data management and dramatically different sales processes and skill requirements.
+Furthermore, buyer behavior is rapidly evolving due to adoption of digital solutions, app-based, and multi-channel sales and services, requiring sophisticated data management and dramatically different sales processes and skill requirements.

 With the ongoing need to push the envelope to stay competitive, the telecommunications industry is among the most sales-oriented.
-Companies invest in sales training and sales management and build high-performance sales cultures, staffed with true sellers who are particularly focused on maximizing sales incentive earnings.
+Telecom companies invest in sales training and sales management and build high-performance sales cultures, staffed with true sellers who are particularly focused on maximizing sales incentive earnings.
 In this environment, it is critical that sellers know exactly what they will be paid for their results and why.
 When that does not happen, shadow accounting, disputes, de-motivation, and turnover quickly ensue, resulting in steep erosion of revenues, market share, and profitability.

 Shadow accounting is the practice of calculating incentive payout by individual payees apart from official accounting records, for the purpose of detecting errors.
 This is usually a feature of manual payout calculation processes because payees do not trust the calculation method or accuracy of payouts.

-So, it is no surprise that telecommunications companies have been enthusiastic adopters of sales performance management (SPM) technology, to manage the complexity and pace of change of the industry, allowing them to pay salespeople accurately, transparently, and in a timely manner.
+So, it is no surprise that telecommunications companies have been enthusiastic adopters of sales performance management (SPM) technology, to manage the complexity and pace of change of the telecom industry, allowing them to pay salespeople accurately, transparently, and in a timely manner.
 Yet many companies have struggled to get the expected value from their SPM systems.
-It is particularly critical in this industry to select an application that is best able to accommodate the key challenges of each organization, set up data feeds optimally and with consideration of how they may evolve, and understand how each application can manage ongoing changes without a full-time staff of programmers.
+It is particularly critical in telecoms industry to select an application that is best able to accommodate the key business challenges of each organization, set up data feeds optimally and with consideration of how they may evolve, and understand how each application can manage ongoing changes without a full-time staff of programmers.